goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 ##### CLIP (Contrastive Language–Image Pre-training)

-It was originally created as a image classification tool, Given an image, Describe what it is talking about
+It was originally created as a image classification tool.
+Given an image, describe what it.

 ![Image of super special artist](/assets/blog_assets/demystifying_diffusion_models/19.webp)